Buying a car for the first time can be fun, but the harsh reality is that it will probably end up costing you a lot more than you originally thought.

 Financing your car

 If you don’t have the money to pay for your new car upfront you will need to look at taking out a car loan.
 Like any product or service, you are always entitled to seek out a better deal – so make sure you do your research to find a car loan lender that offers a competitive interest rate, as this could save you thousands.
+One good place to start is a free car loan calculator, where you can research different repayment scenarios.
 You might find that a personal loan is a better option for you, so it’s a good idea to check out the rates for these products as well.

 There’s nothing like the smell of a new car.
 Keep in mind, however, that when buying a new car you will have to pay for extras such as number plates, registration and dealer delivery charges – unless your chosen vehicle comes with an on-road “no more to pay” price.
 Do your homework and ask lots of questions on what is included as standard in the final price.

 From fuel to servicing costs, your car will start costing you money the minute you jump into the driver’s seat.
 Smaller cars are cheaper to run so it’s worth keeping that in mind when you are shopping for your car.
-NRMA has calculated the running costs of a comprehensive list of cars, so don’t forget to do your homework.
+NRMA has calculated the running costs of a comprehensive list of cars in its reviews, so don’t forget to do your homework.